MichaelG-B/Capstone_Project/README.md

 Supplementary tables were created to expand on or clean the data from the original *usaf_table*.
 Through additional research from www.vietnamairlosses.com, wikipedia, and various other sources, the team created and imported csv files into the following postgres tables: *aircraft_information*, *base_table*, *loss_locations_table*, *country_table*, and *defense_type* tables.
 The *aircraft_information* table expanded the abbreviated 'Aircraft Type' feature to include full aircraft name and summarized name as well as added an ejection seat feature. *Base_table* and *country_table* both expanded on abbreviated data by including full country names and complete base names along with the latitude and longitude of each base.
 The *defense_type* table was created to clean and categorize the multitude of values in the original 'Defense Type' feature.
 Finally, the *loss_locations_table* was produced with cleaned and converted (to decimal degrees) latitude and longitude data.

-The database includes three separate joins that were steps in the process to generate our final table, *usaf_coomplete*.
+The database includes three separate joins that were steps in the process to generate our final table, *usaf_complete*.
 The first join created the *aircraft_table* and connected the original *usaf_table* with the supplementary *aircraft_information* table in order to update the unique aircraft serial number to include 'full_name' and 'summarized_name' of each aircraft type as well as ejection seat status.
 The second join generated the *usaf_defense* table by uniting our original table with the supplementary *defense_type* table so that each aircraft serial number would contain the new categorized defense type.
 The final join produced the ultimate *usaf_complete* table by connecting the newly made *aircraft_table* with the newly made *usaf_defense* table.
 The final *usaf_complete* table encompassed expanded and supplemental data into a clean and straightforward table to be used by the machine learning model and visualizations.

 The database interfaces with the project through the SQLAlchemy connection from the ETL file to Postgres.
 The Postgres database is also interfaced with the machine learning file by bringing data to the model with a SQLAlchemy connection and returning the results of the machine learning model back to Postgres.